Dynamical transitions in scalarization and descalarization through black hole accretion

-In Fig.\ref{fig:MphiptAC}(c) we show the dynamical evolution of $\phi_h,M_h$ and $\ln |\dot{\phi}_h|$ for the model with $f(\phi)=e^{10\phi^{2}}$ near the threshold $p_c$.
-They look qualitatively similar to those in Fig.\ref{fig:MphiptAC}(a), but with some interesting differences.
-Here only SBH survives as the final state.
-This is expected since the bald seed BH suffers the linear tachyonic instability which happens just outside the seed BH horizon and is not altered by the AdS boundary.
-Fascinatingly, here we find that the initial RN-AdS BH plays the role of a CS.
-The intermediate solution stays near it with time $T_{c}\propto-\eta_{c}^{-1}\ln|p|$ where $\eta_{c}\approx1.309$, as shown in Fig.\ref{fig:Tln}.
+In Fig.\ref{fig:MphiptAC}(c) we show the evolution of $\phi_h,M_h$ and $\ln |\dot{\phi}_h|$ for the model with $f=e^{15\phi^{2}}$ near threshold $p_c$.
+They look qualitatively similar to those in Fig.\ref{fig:MphiptAC}(a), except some intriguing differences.
+Here only SBH survives as the final state and the initial RN-AdS BH plays the role of a CS.
+The intermediate solution stays near it with time $T_{c}\propto-\eta_{c}^{-1}\ln|p|$ where $\eta_{c}=1.31$, as shown in Fig.\ref{fig:Tln}.
+The evolution here is actually a special case of (\ref{eq:c1}) with threshold $p_c=0$ and CS $\phi_c(r)=0$.
 After $T_c$, the solution converges to the final SBH with dominant mode $\omega_{c}^{s}=2.06-0.524i$.

-{\it{\textbf{Numerical results for descalarization.}}} The dynamical descalarization induced by binary BH mergers in eSTGB theory in the decoupling limit \cite{Silva:2020omi, Doneva:2022byd} and superradiance in EMS theory \cite{Corelli:2021ikv} has been reported.
-Here we show that when the energy of the initial scalar is large enough, the continuous accretion of scalar fields onto an isolated SBH can also trigger the scalar field dissipation and descalarize the SBH.
-As shown in Fig.\ref{fig:Mp}, we observe that $\phi_h$ gradually or suddenly drops to zero at thresholds $p_{d,b}$ for models with $f=e^{10\phi^{2}},e^{500\phi^{4}}$, respectively.
+{\it{\textbf{Numerical results for descalarization.}}} The dynamical descalarization induced by binary BH mergers in eSTGB theory \cite{Silva:2020omi, Doneva:2022byd} and superradiance in EMS theory \cite{Corelli:2021ikv} has been reported.
+Here we show that when the energy of the initial perturbation is large enough, the accretion of scalar field onto an isolated SBH can also trigger the scalar field dissipation and descalarize the SBH.
+As shown in Fig.\ref{fig:Mp}, we observe that $\phi_h$ gradually or suddenly drops to zero at thresholds $p_{d,b}$ for models with $f=e^{15\phi^{2}},e^{500\phi^{4}}$, respectively.
 These indicate two kinds of phenomena in the dynamical descalarization through accretion, which are continuous or discontinuous at thresholds $p_{d,b}$, respectively.
-The scaling law (\ref{eq:gamma}) still hold here, but with universal exponents $\gamma_{d,b}=1,\frac{1}{2}$ respectively.
+The scaling law (\ref{eq:gamma}) still hold here, but with universal exponents $\gamma_{d,b}=1,0.5$ respectively. {The reason for this significant difference in the dynamic processes is the different phase structures possessed by the two models.
+This will be described from the perspective of static solutions in the next section.}